tanepiper/ngx-tinynodes/libs/ngx-editorjs-plugins/README.md

 # Ngx-EditorJS Plugins

-This module provides a default set of [EditorJS](https://editorjs.io) plugins available via Angular modules.
+This module provides a default set of [EditorJS](https://editorjs.io) plugins for [@tinynodes/ngx-editorjs](https://www.npmjs.com/package/@tinynodes/ngx-editorjs) via Angular modules and also provides the plugin service for registering and providing these plugins.

+## Plugin Service

+This package includes the `NgxEditorJSPluginService` which provides a singleton for registering EditorJS plugins with.

 ## Plugin List